gabdube/asteroids-shader/README.md

 The program was tested on AMD and Nvdia hardware.
 Sadly, my Intel igpu do not support the required extension.

-For more detail, see my blog post here: TODO
+For more detail, see my blog post here: <https://gabdube.github.io/python/vulkan/2019/01/10/shader-games.html>

 ![Image](/img/img.png "Image")